GRI 102-40; GRI 102-42; GRI 102-43; GRI 102-44; GRI 102-46; GRI 102-47

 Alongside stakeholder management, issues management is of great importance in Tchibo’s materiality process.
 It serves as a ‘topic radar’ to recognise, analyse and evaluate social trends and current developments at an early stage.
 This proactive issues management process enables us to identify potential risks and minimise them through preventive measures.
 On the other hand, we can derive opportunities for our sustainable focus and Tchibo’s brand positioning from topical issues.
 In this respect, issues management has a direct influence on strategy planning and the prioritisation of topics.
 As a result, it also provides important support in the materiality process.

-Major political and social developments in 2016 prove that our focus topics remain very relevant, or have become even more so.
-All in all, in 2016 we note that the conflict area between legal obligation and voluntary commitment of business is receiving a lot more attention in the public discourse – driven by environmental and social problems that are still nowhere near resolved and becoming increasingly urgent, especially in the global production and trade structures.
-This was the reason for making this area of conflict the topic of our stakeholder workshop in November 2016.
+Major political and social developments in 2017 prove that our focus topics remain very relevant, or have become even more so.
+All in all, in 2017 we note that the conflict area between legal obligation and voluntary commitment of business is receiving a lot more attention in the public discourse – driven by environmental and social problems that are still nowhere near resolved and becoming increasingly urgent, especially in the global production and trade structures.
 “Fair competition requires (at least European) rules” seems to be acceptable as the lowest common denominator of all societal stakeholders.